Andre Clennon

-Andre Anthony Clennon (born 15 August 1989) is a Jamaican international footballer who plays for Humble Lions as a forward.
+Andre Anthony Clennon (born 15 August 1989) is a Jamaican professional footballer who plays for Humble Lions as a forward.
+At international level, he made five appearances for the Jamaica national team.

-Career

-Club
+Club career

-Clennon has played club football for Waterhouse, Lam Dong and Arnett Gardens.
-In September 2015, Clennon joined VPS on loan until the end of the 2015 season.
+Clennon has played club football for Waterhouse, for Lam Dong in Vietnam and for Arnett Gardens.
+In September 2015, Clennon joined Finnish club VPS on loan until the end of the 2015 season.

-In January 2018, Clennon signed for Keşla FK on a contract until the end of the 2017–18 season.
+In January 2018, Clennon signed for Keşla of the Azerbaijan Premier League on a contract until the end of the 2017–18 season.
 On 13 June 2018, Clennon a new contract with Keşla until the end of the 2018–19 season.

 In August 2019, Clennon returned to Jamaica to play for Humble Lions F.C.

-International
+International career

 He made one international appearance for Jamaica in 2011.